Centre-for-Invasive-Species-Solutions/demo_json_api/data/Species/Asteraceae/Praxelis_clematidea/SpeciesDescription.md

 ## Asteraceae
 # Praxelis clematidea
+**common names:** praxelis

 **Plant Form** Upright annual or perennial herb. **Size** 20 cm to 1.2 m tall. **Stem** Brittle, cylindrical, covered in short soft hairs. **Leaves** Tear or oval shaped to diamond shaped, with toothed edges. **Flowers** Cone to bell shaped heads with 30-50 bluish purple florets. **Fruit and Seeds** Black seeds with tuft of white bristles. **Habitat** Roadsides, railway lines, fencelines, pastures, riverbanks, woodlands. **Distinguishing Features** When crushed, leaves smell like cat urine, hairs on Praxelis flowers tend to be longer than similar Ageratum species, leaves are more triangular.

 ![Leaves are smallish and pointed](7445_DSCF4947.jpg)